 Which is better depends on what you think is most important: scratch resistance, weight and thinness, affordability, impact resistance, or a delicate balance of several of these.
 We use the Mohs scale to measure the scratch resistance of minerals and other similar materials.
 A higher number on the scale means better scratch resistance, with talcum rated at one and diamond at 10.
 A material with a higher rating is also capable of scratching a material with a lower rating, such as a diamond-tipped pick scratching a quartz panel.

-A third-party test by YouTub channel JerryRigEverything has shown that Gorilla Glass 5 can withstand being scratched with picks as hard as five on the Mohs scale, so it’s fair to say Gorilla Glass 5 (and probably Gorilla Glass 6, given its similarities to 5) is at least a five.
+A third-party test by YouTube channel JerryRigEverything has shown that Gorilla Glass 5 can withstand being scratched with picks as hard as five on the Mohs scale, so it’s fair to say Gorilla Glass 5 (and probably Gorilla Glass 6, given its similarities to 5) is at least a five.
 A Corning representative previously told us that all glass falls between five and six on the scale.

 Glass-based solutions seem to be similarly tough in the scratch resistance department when it comes to typical usage

 Speaking of tempered glass, one mobile chain store claims it’s yet to see a tempered glass protector emerge unscathed after a six or seven point pick scratching.
 Tempered glass protectors are usually more scratch-resistant than plastic, however, which has a hardness of between two and four on the scale.

 Sapphire measures nine on the Mohs scale, just behind diamond.
 So expect Sapphire-clad devices to fare better in your purse or occupied pocket.